italia/spid-cie-oidc-docs/docs/en/confronto_oidc_cie_e_oidc_igov.rst

  - Sections 3.7 and 2.5 of iGOV : both SPID and CIE id OP metadata are distributed according to the modalities defined  in Section "3.
 Metadata".

- - shall we mention the Access token is signed jwt in compliance to :rfc:`9068`?
+ - The Access token is a signed jwt in compliance to :rfc:`9068`